Locally unipotent invariant measures and limit distribution of a sequence of polynomial trajectories on homogeneous spaces: Introduction

 where $|\cdot|$ denotes the Lebesgue measure on $\bR^k$. \end{theorem}

-This limit distribution result of polynomial trajectories has many applications, for example see \cite{shah2000counting}\cite{shah2018expanding}.
-In \cite{shah1994limit}, a question was raised that what the limit distribution would be without the assumption that $\Theta$ is of product type as in (\ref{product type}).
-In other words, can one describe limit distribution for $\{\Theta(\vx)\Gamma: \vx\in B_n\}$ as $n\to \infty$?
-This question is important because sometimes it is difficult to tell whether a given map $\Theta$ is of product type or not.
-Shah answered this question under the condition that the averaging is taken on regular balls $B_n$ centered at $\boldsymbol{0}$ of $\bR^k$ (cf. \cite[Corollary 1.2]{shah1994limit}).
+Theorem \ref{Main theorem of Shah} has many applications, for example see \cite{shah2000counting}\cite{shah2018expanding}.
+In \cite{shah1994limit}, a natural question was raised about the limit distribution of $\Theta$ \textit{without} product type assumption.
+Shah answered this question under the assumption that the averaging is taken on regular balls $B_n$ centered at $\boldsymbol{0}$ of $\bR^k$ (cf. \cite[Corollary 1.2]{shah1994limit}).
 When the averaging is taken on arbitrary expanding boxes, that is, $B_n$ is an arbitrary box as in Theorem \ref{Main theorem of Shah}, the question remains open.

-With the assumption that $\Theta$ is of product type, proving a result like (\ref{limit distribution of product type}) essentially uses the fact that $\Theta_k:\bR \to G$ is a regular algebraic map.
-So one can think of (\ref{limit distribution of product type}) as a limit distribution result of one-dimensional polynomial trajectories.
+The assumption that $\Theta$ is of product type make it possible for one to study the limit distribution of $\Theta$ using the result on one-dimensional polynomial trajectories on homogeneous spaces.
 Without product type assumption, we are forced to deal with the higher dimensional polynomial trajectories.
 Because additional dimensions introduce complexity, we put some regularity conditions on the boxes $B_n$ and the map $\Theta$.
-The following is one of our main results, note that we don't assume $\Theta$ is of product type.
+The following is our main result.